opencharles/charles/README.md

 ### Under the hood

 Charles is powered by [Selenium WebDriver 2.41](http://www.seleniumhq.org/projects/webdriver/) and [PhantomJS](http://phantomjs.org/) through [GhostDriver](https://github.com/detro/ghostdriver).
-Crawling with other, graphical, drivers like ChromeDriver and FirefoxDriver will be implemented.
+Crawling with other, graphical, drivers like ChromeDriver and FirefoxDriver will also be implemented.

 ### How to contribute